 Filtering by Fact, Class, and Agent

-- Facts are the standard Puppet Enterprise facts, which are available in your Puppet manifests and can be viewed as inventory information in the PE console.
+- Facts are the standard Puppet Enterprise facts, which are available in your Puppet manifests.
 A list of the core facts is available here.
 Use the

 --with-factoption with a

 - Classes are the Puppet classes that are assigned to a node.
 This includes classes assigned in the console, assigned via Hiera, declared in

 site.pp, or declared indirectly by another class.
 Use the